 Screening information for testicular cancer

 Most often, testicular cancer can be found at an early stage.
-Many men find the cancer themselves while performing a self-examination.
-Or, a man’s sexual partner may notice a change that leads to a diagnosis.
+Many people find the cancer themselves while performing a self-examination.
+Or a sexual partner may notice a change that leads to a diagnosis.